reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working2.png)

+The commits from the `feature2` branch have been replayed onto the `main` branch, and the `feature2` branch now contains all the commits from the main branch plus the new commits from the `feature2` branch.

-Now it's time to fast forward our main branch.
-Fast forward is simply a unique instance of git rebase in which we are moving the tip of a branch to the latest commit.
+Now it's time to fast forward our main branch so it will contain the new commits.

+Fast forward is a unique instance of git rebase in which we are moving the tip of a branch to the latest commit.
 In our case, we want to move the tip of the main branch forward so it points to the latest commit of our feature2 branch.

 We will use the following commands to do this: